Joshdpaul/FishPassage/README.md

 and either:

-- drainage units (ie, watersheds) georeferenced to stream network units and defined as a table
+- drainage units (ie, watersheds) georeferenced to stream network units and defined as a table, OR
 - a list of origin points georeferenced to stream network units